baronsengir007/Ai-Assistent-Nylas/week-4/rag-introduction/README.md

 # Final Instructions
 - Only answer based on the provided context.
 - Be concise, accurate, and avoid repetition.

+# Handling Missing Information
+If the context doesn't contain the requested information:
+1. Acknowledge the gap: "I don't have enough information in the provided context to answer this question."
+2. Explain what's missing: "The context doesn't include details about [specific missing information]."
+3. Suggest alternatives: "You might want to try rephrasing your question or providing additional context about [topic]."
+4. Stay within scope: Do not make assumptions or provide information from outside the context.
+5. Be transparent: Clearly state when you're uncertain or when the information is incomplete.
 ```

 This structure ensures the LLM understands its role, has access to relevant information, and knows exactly what question to answer.